GuilleGorines/markdown_servicios/Assembly_service.md

+# How to perform the Assembly Service
-Hello and welcome to this (as) brief (as possible) tutorial on how to perform an assembly service as part of the BU-ISCIII.
-Let's begin!
+Welcome to this (as) brief (as possible) tutorial on how to perform a Assembly Service as a member of the ISCIII's Bioinformatics Unit!

-## How to accept a service in iSkyLims

-Enter [iSkyLims](https://iskylims.isciii.es/ "ISCIII's iSkyLims") and log with your username and password.

-          **INSERT SUPER COOL SCREENSHOT**

-Once logged, enter the drylab (this is, the data analysis section).

-          **INSERT SUPER COOL SCREENSHOT**

-Click manage services, pending services.

-          **INSERT SUPER COOL SCREENSHOT**

-This will take you to the pending services page (duh).

-          **INSERT SUPER COOL SCREENSHOT**

-Choose a service by selecting its Service Request ID (first column).
-You will then enter the Service Info Display for that service.

-          **INSERT SUPER COOL SCREENSHOT**

-(…)

-## How to perform the Assembly Service

 First of all, take the service and place it `in progress` so the solicitant is notified that the service has started.
+This is a common step for all services provided by BU-ISCIII.

-          **INSERT SUPER COOL SCREENSHOT**
+          **INSERT SUPER COOL SCREENSHOT YET TO BE PREPPED**

-Go to the appropriate service directory, according to the nature of the service (the center and the area):
+Now, login in our HPC with your credentials, and go to the appropriate service directory, according to the nature of the service (the center and the area):
 ```
 cd /processing_Data/bioinformatics/services_and_colaborations/SERVICE_CENTER/AREA
 ```
 Create the directory with the Folder Name you are given in the service information, and enter it.
 This will be the workdir for the service.
 ```

 mkdir $SERVICE_FOLDER_NAME && cd $_
 ```